For unrestricted IIM accounts, you can receive your funds by electronic fund transfer or check.

 We encourage beneficiaries to take advantage of the available options for electronic fund transfers.
-Electronic fund transfers are automatic and funds are less likely to be misplaced, stolen, lost, or delayed in the mail.
+Electronic fund transfers are automatic and funds are less likely to be misplaced, stolen, lost, or delayed.

 If you don’t choose an electronic fund transfer to receive money, payments will be sent to you in check form through the U.S. Postal Service.
 This process is much slower than electronic transfers.
 If a check is returned, your account will be restricted until your address can be verified.